Download 'Know before you go', our quick reference guide for recreational users of Port Taranaki and its approaches.

 - Reserve Area C (red on map) - in the vicinity of the wharfs is reserved to ensure safe and efficient Port operations.
 Small craft and public cannot enter this area.

 Organisers of temporary events can apply for temporary suspension of the bylaws.
-Email firstname.lastname@example.org for details.
+Please use our online application form for this purpose(external link).

 As well as these harbour bylaws, the Council's Harbour Master and Deputy Harbour Masters may enforce all of the requirements of Maritime Rules Part 91 relating to things such as vessel speed, water skiing or towing, carriage of personal flotation devices and proximity to large cargo vessels, divers and swimmers within the harbour limits.

-The Council’s bylaws also give the Harbour Master, Deputy Harbour Masters or any honorary enforcement officer (Harbour Warden) powers to stop a vessel.
+The Council’s bylaws also give the Harbour Master and Deputy Harbour Masters powers to stop a vessel.
 On presentation of a warrant, harbour users are required to provide their name and address, if asked.

 Contact the Harbour Master on 027 544 6912 or email firstname.lastname@example.org.